Easy RISC-V

 Functions

 We already know how to call a function and return back.
 Namely, jal calls a function, and ret returns.
-Usually functions take arguments, uses local variables, and returns results.
+Usually functions take arguments, use local variables, and return results.
 Since there’s no real difference between the 31 general purpose registers, on account of them being, well, general purpose, we could just use any of them as we wish.
-Or we could follow the standard conventions.
+Usually though, there are some standard conventions to follow

 Register aliases and calling conventions